cherylteh/mvp_sayang_carebears/README.md

 ### Dependencies

 - Run `npm install` in the project folder to install dependencies related to Express (the server).
-- Run `npm install jsonwebtoken bcrypt` in the project folder to install dependencies related to Json Web Token.
 - `cd client` and run `npm install` install dependencies related to React (the client).

 ### Database Prep